Virginia Boating License Practice Test 2025 – Complete Exam Prep

 Get further explanation with Examzify DeepDiveBeta

-The forward section of the boat
+The propulsion machinery of the vessel

 Next Question